imilos/pinn-motor/src/README.md

 Unlike the forward model, where system parameters are fixed, this model introduces **J_m** as a learnable variable constrained within a predefined range.
 Initial conditions enforce zero displacements and velocities at the start, while additional boundary conditions ensure physical consistency.
 The model also incorporates **point-set boundary conditions** from experimental data.
 A fully connected neural network with two hidden layers of 80 neurons each is trained using the Adam optimizer.
-The learned value of **J_m** is printed at the end, and the predicted angular displacement of the load is saved for further analysis.
+The learned value of **Jm** is printed at the end, and the predicted angular displacement of the load is saved for further analysis.